La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 <pixra url="/assets/pixra/cilre/sruri.svg" caption="lei prenu cu sruri le jubme" definition="The people surrounded the table."></pixra>

-We use **lei** instead of **le** to show that the mass of objects is relevant to the action but not those objects individually.
+We use **lei** instead of **le** to show that the mass of objects is relevant to the action, but not those objects individually.
 Compare:

 > **le prenu pu smaji**
 > _The people were silent._